ameliarahman/ameliarahman.github.io/_posts/2024-09-22-ACID-database.md

 ![](../assets/img/acid_database/close_container.png)

-I go into the container again to check if there is any new row in `transactions` table.
+Then, I go into the container again to check if there is any new row in `transactions` table.
 But there's still nothing:
 ![](../assets/img/acid_database/transaction_nothing.png)

 That's what `Atomicity` transaction means, from begin to commit is a single atom.
 Even though I have already inserted data into the transactions table, it hasn't been committed yet.
 So, when a thing goes wrong with the database, the entire process should rollback.